 - Learn about native Wampanoag history and culture

-- Tour the Mayflower II, a detailed replica of the original ship that brought the colonists from England
+- Tour the Mayflower II, a replica of the ship that brought the colonists from England

 - See Plymouth Rock where the Mayflower landed in 1620

-	- Walk through Plimoth Grist Mill and learn how the colonists ground corn, a crucial part of their diet
+- Visit Plimoth Grist Mill to see how the colonists made a crucial part of their diet

-	- Choose to visit some or all of the exhibits, located an hour south of Boston
+- Choose to visit some or all of the exhibits, located one hour south of Boston

 What You Can Expect

 Plimoth Plantation is the centerpiece of the outdoor museum, with a 17th-Century English village, Wampanog homesite, craft center, Nye Barn and visitor's center.
 All are located on the same property.